Below is a photographic copy of the original

 [3] Only 2 weeks after learning of Neptune's existence,

-Adams published its real elements, yet (idem)
+Adams published his valuable mathematical determination of its real elements,

 So the whole psycho-Adams alibi (which DR publicly warned against as early as